 If you intending to apply to the AGPT program and are on a 457 visa, you need to complete the below mentioned process and submit the documents in full before you can apply to enter the AGPT program.

 All AGPT visa applicants are required to provide the following information to be considered as a 457 visa applications with NTGPE.
 Email your documents to firstname.lastname@example.org before the closing date of April 19, 2018.

 NTGPE will offer 457 visa support for applicants who are able to supply the following:

-- a copy of primary medical qualification in Australia or New Zealand
+- Provide a copy of primary medical qualification within Australia or New Zealand

-- a current/active permanent residency application or a completed statutory declaration
+- Supply a current/active permanent residency application OR a completed Statutory Declaration

-- documentation which confirms when they have received, or expect to have, general medical registration.
+- Supply documentation which confirms when they have received OR expect to have general medical registration